KSP-KOS/KSLib/doc/lib_circle_nav.md

 args:
   * A pair of ``GeoCoordinates``.
   * The radius of the sphere around which you are measuring. eg: ``SHIP:BODY:RADIUS``.
-   * Note: if you are flying at constant altitude ``SHIP:BODY:RADIUS + ALTITUDE`` will give you a more acurate result.
+   * Note: if you are flying at constant altitude ``SHIP:BODY:RADIUS + ALTITUDE`` will give you a more accurate result.

 returns:
   * A distance in meters.